 - As soon as you finish one course, program or experience, you quickly dive into the next, year after year.

-- You’re in debt because you’re paying for courses, practitioners, or products.
+- You’re in debt because you’re paying for many courses, practitioners, or products you can’t afford.

 - You find yourself constantly seeking the next thing to find healing or enlightenment.

-- You consistently feel dissatisfied, or like you’re not good/happy/healed enough yet.
+- You consistently feel dissatisfied, or like you’re not good enough, happy enough, or healed enough yet.